arogozine/LinqToTypeScript/README.md

 **A**
 - TypeScript first.
 Libraries which target JavaScript first do additional type checking which can have a negative impact on performance.
 - This library uses [iterators and generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).
+Evaluation is lazy, not eager like JS array operations.
 These are new language features which have no support in legacy browsers like IE11.

 **Q**
 Which browsers are supported?

 **A**
 - Firefox, Chrome, and Edge.
 IE is **not** supported.
-- A good bundler targeting ES5 should allow IE support (with proper ES6 polyfils).
+- A good bundler targeting ES5 should allow IE support (with proper ES6/ES7 polyfils).

 **Q**
 Can I contribute?